-OSFI-Python code is written to work on Python 3.6 [Py3.7] or greater.
-Support for Python 2.7 was dropped after the end-of-life of that version [Py2.7].
+OSFI-Python code is written to work on Python 3.6 [Py3.8] or greater.
+Support for Python 2.7 was dropped after the end-of-life of that version Error!
+Reference source not found..
 The implementation is pure Python, not depending on native OSFI libraries.